The Fine-Grained Complexity of Episode Matching: Episode Matching

 For any $a\in A$, the length of the string $s(a)$ is $(d+3)d$.
 Analogously to before, we define a \emph{block} as a substring of the form $s(a)\ 1^{d+1}$.
 The length of a block is $(d+3)d+(d+1)=d^2+4d+1$.
 The string $S$ consists of $4n+1$ blocks (as before), each of length $d^2+4d+1$ and an extra outer separator gadget at the beginning.
 The length of $S$ is therefore $(d^2 +4d +1)(4n+1) + d +1=\Theta(nd^2)$.

 Now, if we align every $p(b)$ to a copy of $s(z)$, as in the proof in Section~\ref{sec:sizefour}, we need $2m-1$ blocks.
 Thus, we get a substring of length $w= (d^2 +4d +1)(2m-1) + d +1$.
 Our reduction will again depend on the fact that if there are no orthogonal vectors, we cannot do much better than that.
-Namely, we next prove that if there is no pair of orthogonal vectors then there is no substring of $S$ of length $< w-2d$ that contains $P$ as a subsequence (Claim~\ref{claim:a}), and that if there is a pair of orthogonal vectors then there is a substring of $S$ of length $<w-(d^2 +4d +1)$ that contains $P$ as a subsequence (Claim~\ref{claim:b}).
+Namely, we next prove that if there is no pair of orthogonal vectors then there is no substring of $S$ of length $< w-2d$ that contains $P$ as a subsequence (Claim~\ref{claim:a}), and that if there is a pair of orthogonal vectors then there is a substring of $S$ of length $\leq w-(d^2 +4d +1)$ that contains $P$ as a subsequence (Claim~\ref{claim:b}).

+{\bf Algorithm.} We run the assumed blackbox algorithm for Episode Matching on $S$ and $P$.
+If the algorithm outputs a substring of length at least $w-2d$, we conclude that there are no orthogonal vectors.
+If it outputs some string of a shorter length, then there are.

+{\bf Correctness.} The correctness proof follows along the same lines as in the alphabet four case.
 We begin by proving an equivalent version of Lemma~\ref{lem:subseq_four}:

 \begin{lemma} For two vectors $a$ and $b$ of dimension $d$, the string $p(b)$ is a subsequence of $s(a)$ if and only if $b$ and $a$ are orthogonal. \end{lemma} \begin{proof} If $a$ and $b$ are orthogonal, then by the same arguments as before, $p(b)$ is a subsequence of $s(a)$.
 Otherwise, $a$ and $b$ are not orthogonal, so there exists an $i$ such that $b[i]=a[i]=1$.
 Assume for the sake of contradiction that $p(b)$ is a subsequence of $s(a)$.
 Then we must align the 1 corresponding to $b[i]$ with some coordinate gadget $s(a[j])=01$ and $j\neq i$.
 There are two cases depending on whether $i>j$ or $j>i$.